 Not to sound flip, but they're exactly what they sound like—links that point people inbound to a page within your domain.

-To take it a bit deeper and bring in the SEO, think of inbound links as votes of confidence.
-They're the internet's way of saying, “this is good stuff, you should trust it."
+To take it deeper and bring in the SEO, consider inbound links as votes of confidence.
+They're the internet's way of saying, "This is good stuff; you should trust it."
 That goes for both your readers AND the search engine bots.

-- Any time you write a guest post that includes an author bio containing a link to your about me page, that's an inbound link.
+Any time you write a guest post with an author bio containing a link to your about me page, that's an inbound link.

-- And when you're featured in an article on an industry news site, any links they include that take readers to content on your site, well that's an inbound link too.
+And when you're featured in an article on an industry news site, any links they include that take readers to the content on your site, well, that's an inbound link too.

-All of these scenarios increase your domain authority and SEO pull, however, there will be some differences in the quality of the domain where those links appear.
-For instance, the blog of a recognized industry thought leader will give a link there more pull than a directory site.
+All of these scenarios increase your domain authority and SEO pull.
+However, there will be some differences in the domain quality where those links appear.
+For instance, the blog of a recognized industry thought leader would give a link there more pull than a directory site.
 We'll have more to say on authority in a moment.

 Inbound links vs. backlinks

-First, let’s take a moment to clear this up.
-Inbound links and backlinks are the same thing.
-Backlinks is a slightly older term, referring to how the links point "back" to your domain, while inbound links as a phrase is newer and tied to the rise of inbound marketing as a whole.
+Let's take a moment to clear this up.
+Inbound links and backlinks are the same things.
+Backlinks is a slightly older term referring to how the links point "back" to your domain, while inbound links, as a phrase, are newer and tied to the rise of inbound marketing as a whole.

-Creating a site that scores high on these three factors when the search bots come crawling should be your guiding principle as you grow your blogging presence and work to develop a sound SEO strategy.
-After all, delivering value to the customer is what Google itself is working to do via these principles, so following suit should be a no-brainer.
+Creating a site that scores high on these three factors when the search bots come crawling should be your guiding principle as you grow your blogging presence and work to develop a solid SEO foundation.
+After all, Google itself is working to deliver value to the customer via these principles, so following suit should be a no-brainer.

 Do you know your link profile?
 Similar to your profile on LinkedIn or Facebook, your domain has a profile that search bots look at when determining your rankings for various searches.
-Your link profile is the sum total of the number of links that point to your domain, the diversity of those links, the authority (or potentially, the spamminess) of the domains linking to yours; and much, much more.
+Your link profile is the total number of links that point to your domain, the diversity of those links, the authority (or potentially, the spamminess) of the domains linking to yours, and much more.

-There are inbound link checker tools such as Moz's Link Explorer that let you check up on your own link profile to get an idea of how you're doing and highlight areas where you could be doing better.
-We highly recommend doing this on a regular basis, maybe as part of your content audits.
+Inbound link checker tools such as Moz's Link Explorer let you check your link profile to get an idea of how you're doing and highlight areas where you could be doing better.
+We highly recommend doing this regularly, maybe as part of your content audits.

-Along with the number of links, etc; there are a bunch of other factors that Google takes into account when examining backlinks.
+Besides the number of links, etc., Google considers many other factors when examining backlinks.
 The authority of the linking site is a big one.
-Remember industry-leading sites are always a better target than directories or smaller niche blogs.
-The number of links from a given site is another: too many makes it look spammy, while just one looks a bit lackluster.
+Remember, industry-leading sites are always a better target than directories or smaller niche blogs.
+The number of links from a given site is another: too many make it look spammy, while just one looks lackluster.

 The Do's and Don'ts of Inbound Link Building

-- Start a company blog.
-Links to blog pages and pillar pages with similar topics and content to the linking site rank highly as this content similarity shows authority in that subject.
+Start a company blog.
+Links to blog and pillar pages with similar topics and content to the linking site rank highly as this content similarity shows authority in that subject.

-- Create a resources page.
-They're invaluable in that once people find them and find the information presented to be useful, they're far more likely to link to them without you having to ask.
+Create a resources page.
+They're invaluable because once people find them and find the information presented useful, they're far more likely to link to them without you having to ask.

-- Use low-quality or spammy link directory sites.
-There can actually be an adverse effect on your domain authority just for being associated with these types of sites.
+Use low-quality or spammy link directory sites.
+There can be an adverse effect on your domain authority just for being associated with these sites.